snatesh/Eikonal/README.md

 ![alt_text](https://github.com/snatesh/Eikonal/blob/main/testing/testdata/Jyn5_tet.png)
 ![alt_text](https://github.com/snatesh/Eikonal/blob/main/testing/testdata/Jzn5_tet.png)

+Since I've been waiting for 2 days on the Wolfram Kernel (using 90% of my computer's memory) to evaluate Jacobi matrix entries on the tetrahedron for n = 15, I had to do some thinking..

+I realized there exists a straightforward way of numerically computing the entries to the Jacobi matrices for the tetrahedron.
+However, it relies on getting the near Gaussian-like quadrature optimization working correctly.
+The idea is to bootstrap:

+- Generate Jacobi matrices for a low order, like n = 4.
+- Generate the initial nodes for adapting the quadrature rule via JEVD
+- Push this adapatation as far as we can, resulting in a higher order rule using the same number of nodes.
+- Use this new rule to approximate the required weighted inner products for entries to the Jacobi matrix, but for a higher order, like n = 5 (if we started with n = 4).
+- Repeat this process until we get SUPER high order!!

+The justification here is that we will certainly be able to compute the required integrals for the next order, to within some relatively acceptable (but still unacceptable) epsilon.
+Now, if this epsilon error is small enough, the JEVD process should still produce nodes that live in the tetrahedron, and would serve well for initializing the quadrature optimization routine.
+Conditioning is not a concern here.
+We only want to integrate accurately, so we can eventually have accurate interpolation and function expansion.
+Think of the epsilon in terms of the epsilon-commutativity of the Jacobi matrices.
+We never really find exact joint eigenvalues, as they don't exist in this case!
+We only find the joint eigenvalues of $J_{ij}^k + \epsilon_{ij}^k$ for $k=1,2,...,d$.
+So now, we are approximating the approximate joint eigenvalules, but iterating towards the nearly-epsilon-commuting family of Jacobi matrices.

+Remark: I'm assuming that this epsilon commuting family exists.
+That is, I assume the Jacobi matrices live on some kind of manifold of non-commuting matrices, but are just far enough away from a point on a manifold of commuting matrices.
+So, I assume that we need only push these matrices a small amount to be on the manifold of commuting matrices, and their projections on that manifold yield eigenvalues that live in the tetrahedron.
+The vaguery of language here is intentional.
+The point is that we should still be able to push the matrices to the *point* with eigenvalues which are in a basin of convergence for the undertermined linear system / quadratic root finding problem we seek to solve at the end of the day.

+All this is easy to say, but I have yet to get nlopt to solve the problem on the tet.
+I think tomorrow I will try throwing Newton at it with gradient steps.
+It should actually work well for lower adaptive order, and might be all we need to get the bootstrapping to work!
+'Imma go try now actually.

 ## Docker Containerization
 It is likely most simple to install and use the libarary from within a `Docker` container.